Shrimad Rajchandra: Early life

 His birth name was Lakshminandan Mehta.
 He was renamed Raichand by his parents when he was four years old.
-Later his name changed to its Sanskrit form, Rajchandra.
+Later, his name changed to its Sanskrit form, Rajchandra.
 Shrimad, an honorific, was added by his disciples posthumously.
 His disciples also refer to him as Param Krupalu Dev (Lord of the Highest Compassion).

 Recollection of previous lives

-Rajchandra claimed that he first attained jāti smaraṇa gnān (recollection of previous lives) at the age of seven, in 1874.
-In an 1890 reply to a question from Padamshibhai, his friend in Bombay, he described the incident:
+Shrimad said that he first attained jāti-smaraṇa jñāna (recollection of previous lives) at the age of seven, in 1874.
+In an 1890 reply to a question from Padamshibhai, his friend in Bhuleshwar, Bombay, he described the incident:When I was seven years old, an elderly man named Amichand, well-built, stout and sturdy, a neighbor in my village, suddenly died of a snake bite.
+I did not know what was death.
+I asked my grandfather as to what was the meaning of death.
+He tried to evade the reply and advised me to finish my meals.
+I insisted on a reply.
+At last he said: "To die means the separation of the soul from the body.
+A dead body has no movement, it contaminates and decays.
+Such a dead body will be burnt to ashes near a river-bank as it has ceased to function."
+Then I went secretly to the cremation ground and climbing a Babul tree I saw the whole process of cremation of the dead man's body and I felt that those who burnt him were cruel.
+A train of thoughts started on the nature of the death and as a result I could recollect my previous lives.

 This incident played a pivotal role in his perception of the world.
 He described his spiritual journey in one of his poems.
 He wrote that he advanced on the path of spirituality he had already attained in his previous life.
 He claimed that he developed complete resignation and detachment to his mortal body and the rest of the world in 1897.
 He thanked the day of the experience in one of his poems written at the age of 30.
 The tree he climbed no longer exists, but a monument temple with a model of the event was erected on the site.

 He experienced the same when he visited the fort in Junagadh.
 His experiences influenced him to live a religious life.

 Prodigy

-Rajchandra had an exceptional memory retentiveness and recollection.
+Shrimad had atypical memory retentiveness and recollection.
 He joined the school at the age of seven and half but mastered the preliminaries in calculation in just a month.
 In two years, he completed the study of seven grades.